bartmichu/node-urbackup-server-api/README.md

     - Breaking change of naming in `getActivities()` method: previously, it used the `past` property, which is now renamed to `last`.
 Similarly, the `includePast` parameter has been renamed to `includeLast`.

 ### Notable Changes

+  - 0.60.0
+    - Breaking change of naming in `getFailedClients()` method: previously, it used the `includeBlankClients` parameter, which is now renamed to `includeBlank`.
+    - Added following parameters to `getOnlineClients()` and `getOfflineClients()` method: `includeBlank`.
+    - Added following methods: `getUnseenClients()`, `getStaleClients()`.
+    - Matching empty clients now considers whether file backups or image backups are enabled.
+    - Matching failed clients now considers whether file backups or image backups are enabled.
+    - Matching OK clients now considers whether file backups or image backups are enabled.

+  - 0.54.0
+    - Added following parameters to `getActivities()` and `getCurrentActivities()` method: `includePaused`.

   - 0.53.0
     - Fixed the `getBlankClients()` method: image backups were not being matched correctly.